divibanks/search-engines-blocked-in-header/readme.txt

 == Screenshots ==

+1. **Go to Settings > Reading** to `Discourage search engines from indexing this site`
-1. Notification is shown on the admin bar
+2. Notification is shown on the admin bar

 == Changelog ==